tqn14/SBC_classification_python/README.md

 </div>
 <br>

-If plot_type is `summary` then the plot would be a matrix diagram of numbers of time-series in each category
+If plot_type is `summary` then the plot would be a matrix diagram of numbers of time-series in each category, similar to `tsintermittent-idclass` output in `R`
+<b>Note:</b> The total number of SBA displayed in the right corner is the sum of all demand patterns, more details [here](https://kourentzes.com/forecasting/2014/06/23/intermittent-demand-forecasting-package-for-r/)

 <div style="width:85%; margin:0 auto">
    <img src="example/output_multiple_summary.png">